 Annabel Selby-Jones founded FeedMeToo after being frustrated with the lack of dining out options available to her two sons with Coeliac Disease.
 Sure, some venues have lovely salads, or grilled meat and veggies with no sauce, but that doesn’t do the trick for lots of kids who stare longingly at what other kids are eating.
 And often upon further questioning, we’d discover that the gluten free chips on offer had been fried with other battered foods, or the gluten free pizza cooked amongst the wheat flour from the other pizzas.
 Eating out was just not worth it for our family of five.

-With a background in food and health communications, and personal experience living with the challenges of food allergies, Annabel decided it was time to fill in the gaping hole in the market by linking suppliers, foodservice and food allergy educators to Australians living with food allergies.
+With a background in food and health communications, and personal experience living with the challenges of food allergies, Annabel decided it was time to fill the gaping hole in the market by linking suppliers, foodservice and food allergy educators to Australians living with food allergies.

 FeedMeToo's founder talking food allergies